 Hull, Laban, Letters, 1850-1851, (C2737)

-Two letters written from Sacramento, CA, containing descriptions of mining camps and information about other men from Callaway County who attempted to find gold on the West Coast.
+The collection contains two letters written from Sacramento, CA, containing descriptions of mining camps and information about other men from Callaway County who attempted to find gold on the West Coast.

 Hutchinson-Salisbury, Papers, 1843-1867, (C3779)